BOY, born May 2007

 Update May 2016: Jared has been transferred a while ago from his baby orphanage.
-New pictures are not currently available, but he *IS* still available for adoption.

 Individuals with Stickler syndrome experience a range of signs and symptoms.
 Some people have no signs and symptoms; others have some or all of the features described below.
 In addition, each feature of this syndrome may vary from subtle to severe.

 A characteristic feature of Stickler syndrome is a somewhat flattened facial appearance.
 This is caused by underdeveloped bones in the middle of the face, including the cheekbones and the bridge of the nose.
 A particular group of physical features, called the Pierre Robin sequence, is common in children with Stickler syndrome.
 Robin sequence includes a U-shaped or sometimes V-shaped cleft palate (an opening in the roof of the mouth) with a tongue that is too large for the space formed by the small lower jaw.
 Children with a cleft palate are also prone to ear infections and occasionally swallowing difficulties.